lokeshgupta12/task-management/README.md

  - Show loading spinner
  - Footer
  - Editing the records with static and dynamic data both.
-#### Dynamic form is used to create dynamic form with a simple config file and provide below features
+#### Dynamic form is used to create form with a simple config file and provide below features
  - Field type
  - Validations(required, min, max)
  - Submit button